 Highlights of Dogo

 There are plenty of sites to see in these islands.
-At the far northern tip of Dogo is the Shirashima Coast, a cape with viewpoints 200 meters above the sea looking out at a series of pure white islands capped with green vegetation rising out of the blue sea.
+At the far northern tip of Dogo is the Shirashima Coast, a cape with viewpoints 200 meters above the sea looking out at a series of islands capped with green vegetation rising out of the blue sea.

 Highlights of the other islands

 Mt Kinkoji, over on Nakanoshima, while not as high as the 452-meter Mt Takuhi, offers stunning views over the vast flatland characteristic for this island, with Nishinoshima Island in the background.
 The Akiya Coast in the north of the island features red rock cliffs and a heart-shaped opening in one of the rocks.
-There is a beach and campsite here.
+There is a rocky beach and campsite here.

 Over on Chiburijima, the smallest of the inhabited Oki Islands, you can see the red cliffs at Sekiheki, but here the cliffs have vertical stripes that alternate between black, white and other colors.
 The highest peak of the island, Mt.
 Akahage, provides an impressive 360 degree view of the all Oki Islands and, on a clear day, even the Shimane Peninsula and Mt .Daisen in Tottori Prefecture.